itsjeyd/git-wip-timemachine/README.md

 If you want, you can of course bind `git-wip-timemachine` to a key sequence of your choice.

+Finally, there's also `git-wip-timemachine-toggle` which does exactly what its name suggests: If the timemachine is on, calling this command will turn it off (and vice versa).

 ### Interactions with other modes

 [`lispy-mode`](https://github.com/abo-abo/lispy) interferes with the